Here’s a nice earthy meal for ya that comes together in just a few minutes: Kielbasa Sweet Potato Hash

 What you might not know though, is that I’m not 100% solo in all this.
 The Mr. is actually arguably a better cook than I am.
 He’s always been able to whip up some really gourmet quality dishes by just grabbing things on the fly and throwing them together.
 It’s something I’ve always admired because I’m more of a recipe follower.
 Only recently have I started to gain the confidence to build an entire dish on my own without starting from some sort of recipe.
 It’s taken me years to build up that knowledge bank of spice and ingredient combinations.
 As I see it, you can go to culinary school, watch a ton of cooking shows, or you can just jump in and start cooking.

-Learning on the fly has always been my preferred method.
+Whatever works best for you.
+Learning by doinghas always been my preferred method.
 It can be really frustrating when you’re in the thick of it, but when you get to a point where you can look back and see how far you’ve come, it’s pretty gratifying.
 Selfishly, that’s something this recipe blog does for me.
 It allows me to literally look back and see the progress I’ve made as a cook, a photographer and a writer.

 Hubs on the other hand is more methodical about learning and doing.
 He does his research, prepares his materials, and then goes.
 His method is slower, but involves a lot less stress since he’s confident and ready when he gets to the “do” stage.
 I don’t think either way is right or wrong, just different.

-More about learning: I’d love it if you checked out my recent interview on the Learn Grow Earn podcast where I talk about my philosophy on learning and how important that is as an entrepreneur.
+Check out my interview on the Learn Grow Earn podcast where I talk about my philosophy on learning and how important that is as an entrepreneur.